What we do

 - producing evaluation guidelines and frameworks

-- our regional networks where members can get together
+- signposting regional networks where members can get together

 We see continuous professional development as important, and we continue to develop and test our Voluntary Evaluator Peer-Review supported reflective practice process.